bsherwin/neo2cosmos/readme.md

 ```
 Walkthrough enough to completely load the data.
 Be careful...the last step of the movie-graph will have you deleting all your new data.

-Either way...you are now ready to load up your Cosmos DB with some good Graph data.

 ## Get Your Cosmos DB ready

-Don't want to rewrite the internet here, so head on over to the Azure Cosmos DB documentation and follow the directions to "Create a Database Account".
+If you don't have a Cosmos DB set up yet, head over to the Azure Cosmos DB documentation and follow the directions to "Create a Database Account".

 https://docs.microsoft.com/en-us/azure/cosmos-db/create-graph-dotnet